 Just think.
-Jew, Christian and Muslim have prayed within that small spot of earth for more than a millennium and visitors can see and touch the grounds the holy men once walked.
+Jews, Christians, and Muslims have prayed within that small spot of earth for more than a millennium, and visitors can see and touch the grounds the holy men once walked.
 I believe their spirits still occupy that area and are more palpable there than in any other region in the world.

 His hands and face appeared wrinkled and weathered with age.
 He moved slowly as I watched him spread out a sheet of cloth in front of him, arranging it neatly to place what was a small wicker-type basket.

 He wore no socks on his sandal-covered feet.
 His facial features were thin.
 There was no excess fat on the cheeks or exposed portions of his neck.
 He was old.
-Older than all of the pilgrims I accompanied in a bus trip from Tel Aviv to the Jerusalem.
+Older than all of the pilgrims I accompanied on a bus trip from Tel Aviv to Jerusalem.

 I had split from the group, many of them Russian Jews who remained at the Wailing Wall offering prayers and inserting petitions written on pieces of paper they reverently placed into the many cracks of the brick edifice.
 Meandering away from them, I followed a group that included Roman Catholic nuns who walked up a hill toward the streets of the Church of the Sepulcher, the place where Greek Orthodox Christians believe Christ was put to death.
 They built a large church with hundreds of religious icons covering the walls to help remind the faithful of the sacrifice made for their salvation.
 It is dark and somber inside; nothing like the open lighted space where the Jewish Temple wall beckons to another set of believers.